Terms and conditions

 9. Use of information relating to public transactions

-Notwithstanding section 2 above, unless a client specifically disagrees in writing, Elvinger may use information in the public domain relating to transactions or matters in relation to which we acted for a client for publication on our website and for marketing purposes, such as participation in league tables or communication to legal professional guides or pitches.
+Notwithstanding section 2 above, Elvinger may use information in the public domain relating to transactions or matters in relation to which we acted for a client for publication on our website and for marketing purposes, such as participation in league tables or communication to legal professional guides or pitches unless the client objects.

 10. Form of invoices - Participation in automated billing systems